Why does Trump want Greenland and why is it so important?

 What is Greenland like?

-It’s the world’s least densely populated country and is so remote that its 56,000 residents travel by boat, helicopter and plane between its towns, which are predominantly scattered along the island’s western coast.
-Nuuk, the territory’s capital city, is emblematic of those towns, featuring brightly colored houses crowed together between a jagged coastline and inland mountains.
+It’s the world’s least densely populated country and most of it is under ice.
+Its 56,000 residents travel by boat, helicopter and plane between the island’s towns, which are predominantly scattered along the western coast.
+The capital Nuuk is emblematic of those towns, featuring brightly-colored houses crowded together between a jagged coastline and inland mountains.

 Outside the towns, Greenland is mostly wilderness with 81% of its land under ice.
-Nearly 90% of its population is of Inuit origin and the territory’s economy has long revolved around fishing.
+Nearly 90% of its population is of Inuit origin and its economy has long revolved around fishing.

 Why is it so important strategically?

+Three interconnected factors, accentuated by the climate crisis, make Greenland such an important strategic region – its geopolitical position, its natural resources and the potential northern shipping routes around it.

-Greenland occupies a strategic geopolitical position, sitting between the US and Europe and astride the so-called GIUK gap – a maritime passage between Greenland, Iceland, and the UK that links the Arctic to the Atlantic Ocean.
+Greenland lies between the US and Europe and astride the so-called GIUK gap – a maritime passage between Greenland, Iceland and the UK that links the Arctic to the Atlantic Ocean.
+This location makes it essential for controlling access to the North Atlantic, for both trade and security.

-Its rich deposits of natural resources, including oil, gas and rare earth minerals, make it even more strategically important, especially as China has leveraged its domination of the rare earth industry to exert pressure on the US.
-These rare earth minerals are increasingly crucial to the global economy since they are required to manufacture everything from electric cars and wind turbines to military equipment.
+Its rich natural resources, including oil, gas and rare earth minerals, add to its strategic importance, as China leverages its domination of the rare earth industry to exert pressure on the US.
+These minerals are crucial to the global economy since they are required to manufacture everything from electric cars and wind turbines to military equipment.

-Greenland’s trove of minerals may become more accessible as the climate crisis melts Arctic ice, a phenomenon which also makes northern shipping routes navigable for more time throughout the year, potentially reorienting trade and making the region even more important, despite Trump calling the climate crisis “the greatest con job.”
+Greenland’s trove of minerals may become more accessible as the climate crisis melts Arctic ice, but actually mining them is likely to prove difficult, given the mountainous terrain, lack of infrastructure and environmental regulations in place.

+The melting ice also makes northern shipping routes navigable for more of the year, with implications for both trade and security.

 Trump has downplayed the significance of Greenland’s natural resources, telling reporters last month: “We need Greenland for national security, not for minerals.”